neurocompnerds/MosaiC-All/README.md

 ### Step 1: Pre-requisites/ Software Installation

 Packages and resources required to run the pipelines are listed in section 1.1 and 1.2.
-Packages should be installed according to developer instructions.

-To enable testing of software installation and set up of the MosaiC-All pipeline, we have provided:
+To enable testing of software installation and set up of the MosaiC-All pipelines, we have provided:

 1. Toy data adapted from https://github.com/parklab/MosaicForecast/tree/master/demo
 2. Commands and resources used to run the M3 pipeline on this data